 While starting basisschool is indeed a foray into the primary school system, it is not plunging straight into reading and writing.
 When children first start, they are placed in a mixed-age classroom of 4-, 5-, and 6-year-olds, in what the Dutch call Groep 1 and Groep 2.
 They spend their days doing artwork, playing games, building towers and race tracks, and playing outside.
 They are just kids being kids.
 This gives them time to build social and cognitive skills, develop their vocabulary, and prepare for when they move into to Groep 3 (1st Grade to Americans and others) when they turn six.
 Furthermore, school isn’t actually compulsory until a child turns five.
 While most Dutch children begin school at age four, parents can choose to delay this based on child-readiness or choose not to send their children every day.

-2. It’s fair
+2. It’s Fair

-The Dutch are known to be very pragmatic people.
 If every child gets sent to school when they turn four, then all parents are responsible for exactly four years of childcare.
 In my home country of the United States – and in some other countries, including the UK – if your birthday doesn’t make the cut-off, you have to wait another year to enter the primary school system.
 That can mean a considerable amount of money for an additional year of childcare.

-3. It’s special
+3. It’s Special

 Dutch children see their peers go off to the “big” school as they turn four, and wait with anticipation for their own turn.
 When they arrive in their new classroom, all the kids are excited to meet the new child, sit next to her, or play with him at recess.
 It can be an empowering experience, even if the first days of school bring with them mixed emotions of the reality of this big transition.

-4. Kids help kids
+4. Kids Help Kids

 When a new student joins the class, there is an entire classroom of young children whose job it is to welcome newbies and teach them the rules.
 Yes, the children play a big role in this!
 Because the class always consists of children from two different years (Groep 1 and Groep 2), there are always veteran students in the class.
 This phased-entry system creates a fluid classroom for teachers, and gives students the opportunity to mentor and help new and younger students.